 Purpose - The long-term incentive program provides a periodic award (typically annual) that is performance based.
-The objective of the program is to align compensation for named executive officers over a multi-year period directly with the interests of shareholders of the Company by motivating and rewarding creation and preservation of long-term shareholder value.
+The objective of the program is to align compensation for executive officers over a multi-year period directly with the interests of shareholders of the Company by motivating and rewarding creation and preservation of long-term shareholder value.
 The level of long-term incentive compensation is determined based on an evaluation of competitive factors in conjunction with total compensation provided to named executive officers and the goals of the compensation program described above.

 Consideration - The Company's long-term incentive compensation generally takes the form of a mix of stock option and restricted stock awards.
 These two vehicles reward shareholder value creation in slightly different ways.
 Stock options (which have exercise prices equal to the market price at the date of grant) reward named executive officers only if the stock price increases.
 Restricted stock is impacted by all stock price changes, so the value to named executive officers is affected by both increases and decreases in stock price.
 The Company adjusts the mix of award types as part of the long-term incentive award.
 Awards are generally made near the end of each calendar year.
+In determining the annual grants of stock options and restricted stock, the Company considers market data on total compensation packages, the value of long-term incentive grants, total shareholder return, and, except in the case of the Chief Executive Officer, the recommendations of the Chief Executive Officer.